 1976 Seiko 6138-0049 "Bullhead" Chronograph

-DIAL: Original reddish-brown dial, with patina on hour indices.
-Day and date functions at the 6 o'clock position work correctly as designed.
+DIAL: Original reddish-brown dial; day and date functions at the 6 o'clock position work correctly as designed.
 Lume has a quite excellent and uniform patina hue throughout the hour indices and hands.

 CASE: Original hefty 44mm x 47.5mm stainless steel case.
 Matching original caseback.
 The bullhead's cushion-style stainless-steel case featured a polished upper-most portion, with the lower brushed; the brushed finish on this example remains, thankfully, indicating - along with sharp caselines - this case has not seen a machine polish previous.

 BEZEL: Original non-rotating bezel and insert inscribed with a tachymeter, a scale which drivers use to measure speed over a given distance.
 Several small dings in the bezel, typical for these watches given how high they sat on the wrist.

 BAND: This bullhead comes with its original stainless-steel "fishbone" bracelet, which evinces normal wear, albeit with mostly tight links.
 This 6138 also comes with a premium nylon "seatbelt" NATO strap, excellent brushed stainless-steel hardware, a comfortable compliment to this vintage bullhead.